macaqueio/file-id-generator/README.md

 ## Description

 This is a simple package that inserts text for file identification.
 The text will replace the current selection with the MD5 hash of the selected files relative path.
-You can activate it from the context menu, command palette, or using ctrl-cmd-i.
+You can activate it from the context menu, command palette, using ctrl-cmd-i (MacOSX) or ctrl-windows-i (Windows).

 ```html
 04c6e90faac2675aa89e2176d2eec7d8